 No research involving human subjects or materials, animals, RDNA, or biologies may begin without the approval of the appropriate committee.

 New courses/programs must be approved through normal university processes, including the University Senate and Provost.

 Special facilities/services—The need for Michigan Tech resources's or facilities not under the control of the principal investigator's department or college must be disclosed.
 Approval of the appropriate person or persons must be included in writing.

-Facilities and Administration (F&A) Reduction Waiver—F&A is charged at a .
+Facilities and Administration (F&A) Reduction Waiver—F&A is charged at a rate approved by the Office of Naval Research.
 Proposals requesting a reduction or waiver of these charges require the approval of the Vice President for Research.
 The voluntary F&A reduction/waiver form also requires the endorsement of the department chair/director and dean.